blairmacintyre/blairmacintyre.github.com/_posts/2018-03-12-webxr-reflecting-on-the-needs-for-real-ar-on-the-web.md

 When we started thinking about “AR Graffiti”, part of the goal was to experiment with a realistic application, to get a sense of problems that need to be solved to create AR apps using WebXR, and what the solutions might look like.

-In this post, I want to touching on some of the issues raised by the A-Painter XR project, and the requirements that highlight the need for WebXR and Web-based AR more broadly.
+In this post, I want to touch on some of the issues raised by the A-Painter XR project, and the requirements that highlight the need for WebXR and Web-based AR more broadly.{% sidenode "disclaimer" "We'll expand on some of these topics back on the Mozilla blog, but I wanted to get these less-baked ideas out there to spur discussion.
+I also want to thank the MR team for contributing to these ideas." %}

 ## Geospatial Content